 One of the most important aspects a child needs to have a firm grasp on throughout their lives should be their own moral code, their ethics.
 By being honest with your child, not only are you providing a sense of moral clarity, you’ll also be encouraging truthfulness and doing the right thing.

-Have you ever wished that your parents were more honest with you when it came to discussing the birds and the bees?
-When your child becomes a teenager, you must talk to him about topics like sexual transmitted diseases and how some viruses may be the cause of serious diseases like testicular cancer.
+Have you ever wished that your parents were more honest and open with you when it came to discussing the birds and the bees ?
+When your child becomes a teenager, you must talk to him about topics like sexually transmitted diseases and how some viruses may be the cause of serious diseases like testicular cancer.

 I made sure to not overstep and keep answers informative while not going into other related explanations that they didn’t ask for.
 Also this education is very important as it helps him self diagnose some of the sexual conditions like premature ejaculation.

 If you as the parent shove out a ton of information, it’s more likely that the conversation will feel like they are being scolded or lectured, or even just overloaded with information all at once.